 Microsoft has recently extended the upgrade offer deadline by January, after the previous one expired (not expiring) on December 31 of 2017.

-This particular free upgrade would obviously have very little effect on Windows 10 uptake, as it did not affect businesses and what individuals and small businesses did not upgrade for two and more years are unlikely to have done so at the last minute.
+This particular free upgrade would obviously have very little effect on Windows 10 uptake, as it did not affect businesses and what individuals and small businesses did not upgrade for and more years are unlikely to have done so at the last minute.

 In November of last year, Microsoft announced that Windows 10 was installed in approximately 600 million devices.